erictt/computer-science-learning/source/_posts/cs6250/week-8-software-defined-networking-part-2.md

 **Distributed controllers:**

-Unlike single controller architectures that *cannot scale* in practice, a distributed network operating system (controller) can be scaled to meet the requirements of potentially any environment - small or large networks.
-Distribution can occur in two ways: it can be <u>a centralized cluster of nodes</u> or <u>physically distributed set of elements</u>.
+Unlike single controller architectures that *cannot scale* in practice, a distributed network operating system (controller) can be scaled to meet the requirements of potentially any environment - <u>small or large networks</u>[Quiz].
+Distribution can occur in two ways: it can be <u>a centralized cluster of nodes</u> or <u>physically distributed set of elements</u>[Quiz].
 Typically,  a cloud provider that runs across multiple data centers interconnected by a WAN may require a hybrid approach to distribution - clusters of controllers inside each data center and distributed controller nodes in different sites.
 Properties of distributed controllers:
 1. **Weak consistency semantics**.
 A centralized controller has the strongest consistency semantics
 2. **Fault tolerance**